 One of the things I majored in for my bachelor’s degree (a long time back) was sociology.
 I think one of the key lessons I learned in those four years was that we are not exactly rational beings (okay, I guess I had a sense of that beforehand).
 Societal theories and economic models based on the idea of humans making completely rational decisions simply don’t work.
 There are a lot of different reasons for this, but one huge one is that we often don’t have all the information we would need in order to make a rational decision.

-In a related manner, something I’ve learned in my several years reading and writing about clean energy is that the average person has a price of solar power or price of wind power in their heads that is at least a few years old, sometimes even many years old.
+In a related manner, something I’ve learned in my several years reading and writing about clean energy is that most people have a price of solar power or price of wind power in their heads that is at least a few years old, sometimes even many years old — well, if they have any guess about the price at all.

 No criticism from me — I know how busy modern life is!
 It’s often hard to make time even for the essentials.
 If you’re not working and living in the clean energy arena, you probably don’t feel like you have time to practice your clean energy free throws (i.e. keep up with the price of different energy technologies).